2018 North Carolina Tar Heels football team

 The 2018 North Carolina Tar Heels football team represented the University of North Carolina at Chapel Hill as a member of Coastal Division of the Atlantic Coast Conference (ACC) during the 2018 NCAA Division I FBS football season.
 The Tar Heels were led by seventh-year head coach Larry Fedora and played their home games at Kenan Memorial Stadium.
 They finished the season 2–9 overall and 1–7 in ACC play to place last out of seven teams in the Coastal Division.

 On November 25, one day after the conclusion of the season, Fedora was fired.
-He finished at North Carolina with a seven year record of 45–43.
+He finished at North Carolina with a seven-year record of 45–43.
 On November 27, the school rehired Mack Brown, who had previously helmed the program from 1988 to 1997, as head coach.

-Previous season

-The Tar Heels finished the 2017 season 3–9 overall and 1–7 in ACC play to place last in the Coastal Division.